Skip to main content

 Evaluator Configuration (Step 3)

-Configure each selected evaluator with its specific settings:\
+Configure each selected evaluator with its specific settings:For LLM-based evaluators:

 • Select the provider and model (e.g., OpenAI / gpt-4o-mini)